by Kelly R. Smith

 However, the problem is that Social platforms such as Facebook, Apple, Spotify, and YouTube are decidedly left-leaning and saw him as a threat.
 They have banned him for violating their hate speech policies.
 Fair enough.

 Where things get dicey is when the shoe is on the other foot.
 Not a thing is done, for example about the YouTube video of Maxine Waters inciting mob violence targeting conservatives and those working in the Trump administration.
+Tell me how this is not a hate crime?
 We could go on and on about the double standard, even to the point where the coddle Democratic Socialism.

 YouTube Puts its Boot On Dennis Prager

 Do you know who Dennis Prager is?
 Besides being a syndicated radio talk host and best-selling author he is also one of the world’s leading scholars on the Torah (the Old Testament for you gentiles).
 He also produces a collection of videos called PragerU.
 These videos are a combination of opinion, historical facts, and corroborated research.

 Although these videos are not hateful nor an incitement to mob violence as Maxine Water’s are (her liberal rantings are sacrosanct to YouTube), YouTube continues to censor more and more of this material because it is (hold your breath) conservative.